feyroozecode/786.world/README.md

 ## Shahada

 The [shahada](https://en.wikipedia.org/wiki/Shahada) is the first pillar of Islam.
-It is the declaration of belief in the one, God, and his messenger
+It is the declaration of belief in one, God, and his messenger
 Muhammad (peace be upon him).
 Those joining the community should first read and acknowledge this.

 **lā ʾilāha ʾillallāh, Muḥammad rasūlu-llāh**